New Mexico whiptail

-The New Mexico whiptail (Aspidoscelis neomexicanus) is a female-only species of lizard found in the southwestern United States in New Mexico and Arizona, and in northern Mexico in Chihuahua.
+The New Mexico whiptail (Aspidoscelis neomexicanus) is a female-only species of lizard found in New Mexico and Arizona in the southwestern United States, and in Chihuahua in northern Mexico.
 It is the official state reptile of New Mexico.
 It is one of many lizard species known to be parthenogenetic.
 Individuals of the species can be created either through the hybridization of the little striped whiptail (A. inornatus) and the western whiptail (A. tigris), or through the parthenogenetic reproduction of an adult New Mexico whiptail.

-The hybridization of these species prevents healthy males from forming, whereas males exist in both parent species (see Sexual differentiation).
-Parthenogenesis allows the resulting all-female population to reproduce and thus evolve into a unique species capable of reproduction.
+The hybridization of these species prevents healthy males from forming, whereas males exist in one parent species (see sexual differentiation).
+Parthenogenesis allows the all-female population to reproduce.
 This combination of interspecific hybridization and parthenogenesis exists as a reproductive strategy in several species of whiptail lizard within the genus Aspidoscelis to which the New Mexico whiptail belongs.

 Description

 The New Mexico whiptail grows from 16.5 to 23 cm in length, and is typically overall brown or black in color with seven pale yellow stripes from head to tail.
 Light colored spots often occur between the stripes.
 They have a white or pale blue underside, with a blue or blue-green colored throat.
 They are slender bodied, with a long tail that is more commonly blue-green in their infant stage, melding into the same spotted brown and yellow color as they age.